UP-MIT-GSL/C3/README.md

+## About Check-UP ##

 **Check-UP: Course Curriculum Checklist**

-This project is an application made for students of the University of the Philippines Diliman.
-The application tracks the subjects that a student has already taken.
-This information will be used to display the student's academic standing and possibly give suggestions on which sujbects to take for the next semesters.
-Handy functionalities, like a Grade Weighted Average computer, will also be included to help each student.
+This project is an application made _by_ and _for_ students of the [University of the Philippines Diliman](http://upd.edu.ph/).
+The application requires the user's registration *year* and course.
+It then uses the corresponding curriculum to track the subjects that a student has already taken and has yet to take.
+It will also display the student's academic standing and give suggestions on which sujbects to take for the next semesters.
+Statistics such as General Weighted Average (GWA), units left, years left, P.E.'s left, and more will help the student succeed in school.

+Find out more information on our [Wiki](https://github.com/AITI-Philippines/C3/wiki).
+Thanks for checking it out.

+## Contribute ##

+**Pre-Installation:**
+1. Set-up your git installation according to: https://help.github.com/articles/set-up-git _Make sure you configured your username and email_
+2. Generate an SSH key for your current machine according to: https://help.github.com/articles/generating-ssh-keys _Make sure you add your SSH key to GitHub_

 **Installation:**
-* In the terminal, change or make a directory for the project
+1. In the terminal, change or make a directory for the project
-* Clone the project using the command: clone git@github.com:AITI-Philippines/C3.git
+2. Clone the project using the command: git clone git@github.com:AITI-Philippines/C3.git

 **Team members:**